JonZeolla/Lab/Beginner/README.md

 # Password cracking - Beginner

+Hints for each step are provided at [Beginner/Hints](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Hints).

 ## Step 0
 1. Clone the Password Cracking branch by running the following command.
   * If you haven't created an account, go to https://github.com/join.